Brian Koppelman: Awards and recognition

-In 2013, Tufts University awarded Koppelman their P.T.
+In 2013, Tufts University awarded Koppelman its P.T.
 Barnum Award for success in Media/Arts.
 In 2014, Koppelman won an Emmy Award for his 30 for 30 documentary.

 Personal life

 In 1992, Koppelman married novelist Amy Levine at the Central Synagogue in Manhattan.
+The couple have two children, including the journalist Sam Koppelman.
 His sister is Jennifer Koppelman Hutt, who hosts a Sirius Satellite Radio show called Just Jenny.
 Regarding religion, Koppelman describes himself as culturally Jewish, but from a philosophical standpoint he identifies himself as an atheist.

 Koppelman is a fan of the Knicks, Jets, and Yankees.

 Of his five-year practice of Transcendental Meditation Koppelman said in 2016: "For me it was a way to control anxiety, and I found that the physical manifestations of anxiety just dissipated by about 85 or 90 percent ...
 So that was a gigantic life change, to not feel a fluttering stomach, to not get a stress headache and things like that."